Welcome to VENT Experts!

 The air inside your home is often more polluted than the air outside.
 This sounds incorrect.
 It is true.
 Outdoor air moves.
 Wind disperses pollutants.
 Rain washes dust away.
 Indoor air is static.
 It accumulates everything you release into it.

 You cook dinner.
 This releases grease and gas.
 You take a hot shower.
 This releases steam.
 You dry clothes inside.
-This releases liters of water vapor.
+This releases litres of water vapour.
 You breathe.
 This releases carbon dioxide and moisture.
 You use cleaning products.
 These release volatile organic compounds.
-Without ventilation, these elements stay with you.
-They build up over hours and days.
-The moisture settles on walls and ceilings.
-The chemicals enter your lungs.

 This accumulation creates the perfect environment for biological growth.
 Spores exist everywhere in nature.
 They float in the air.
 They enter through doors and on your clothes.
 They are harmless in dry air.
 They become dangerous when they find a wet surface.
 Poor ventilation guarantees they find a wet surface.